Neo-Nazism in Russia: Volkssturm

-In 2011, nine members of the "Volkssturm" skinhead group were sentenced.
-In 2013, one of the two convicted skinheads was Alexander Solovyov, one of the leaders of the group.
-In January 2014, the Investigative Committee of the Russian Federation reported that a 25-year-old member of the group, wanted since 2008, was detained in the Sverdlovsk region.
-The group operated in Yekaterinburg in 2006–2008.
-It was named after the units of the people's militia of Nazi Germany.
-It is proven, that the members of the group committed three murders and eight attempted murders of persons of 'non-Slavic' appearance and beat up 20 migrants.
-The skinheads documented their actions by filming them and posting them on the Internet.
+In 2011, nine members of the Volkssturm skinhead gang were convicted.
+In 2013, one of two more skinheads convicted was Alexander Solovyov, one of the gang's leaders.
+In January 2014, the Investigative Committee Russia reported the arrest in the Sverdlovsk Oblast of a 25-year-old member of the gang, who had been wanted since 2008, was detained in the Sverdlovsk region.
+The gang operated in Yekaterinburg from 2006 to 2008.
+It was named after the Volkssturm, the national militia of Nazi Germany.
+It has been proven that the members of the gang committed three murders and eight attempted murders of individuals of "non-Slavic" appearance and beat 20 migrants.
+The members documented their actions by filming and posting them online.

 Lincoln-88

-On 5 May 2011 Petersburg city court passed a guilty sentence on members of the skinhead group "Lincoln-88" that operated in St. Petersburg from August–December 2007.
-Andrei Linok involved more than 22 people in the group.
-Members of the group committed 12 attacks on persons of "non-Slavic" appearance, including two murders and one attempted murder.
-Eight attacks were videotaped and posted on the Internet.
-The court found 19 members of the group guilty, 10 defendants were sentenced to 4 to 9 years in prison, while the rest received suspended sentences of varying lengths of imprisonment.
+On 5 May 2011, the St. Petersburg City Court convicted members of the neo-Nazi skinhead gang Lincoln-88, which operated in St. Petersburg from August to December 2007.
+Andrei Linok recruited more than 22 people into the gang.
+The gang members committed 12 attacks on individuals of "non-Slavic" appearance, including two murders and one attempted murder.
+Eight of attacks were filmed and posted online.
+The court found 19 members guilty, 10 of whom were sentenced to prison terms ranging from 4 to 9 years, while the rest received suspended sentences of varying lengths.

 NS/WP Nevograd

-In June 2014, the neo-Nazi group NS/WP Nevograd was sentenced on charges of murder, an act of terrorism, incitement of hatred on racial and national grounds, and trafficking in weapons and ammunition.
+In June 2014, members of the neo-Nazi gang NS/WP Nevograd were convicted of murder, terrorism, incitement to hatred on racial and national grounds, and illegal trafficking of weapons and ammunition.

 The Cleaners

-On 23 October 2017, the Moscow City Court sentenced members of the neo-Nazi group the Cleaners who killed more than 15 people between July 2014 and February 2015.
-Pavel Voitov was sentenced to life imprisonment, Elena Lobachova to 13 years and Maxim Pavlov to 9 years and 6 months in a penal colony.
-Vladislav Karatayev was sentenced to 16 years and Artur Nartsissov to 9 years and 6 months in a strict regime penal colony.
-As victims, members of the group chose citizens who, in their opinion, violate generally accepted norms of behavior: persons without a fixed place of residence, begging, abusing alcohol and being intoxicated.
+On 23 October 2017, the Moscow City Court sentenced members of the neo-Nazi gang the Cleaners, who killed more than 15 people between July 2014 and February 2015.
+Pavel Voitov was sentenced to life imprisonment, Yelena Lobachova to 13 years, and Maxim Pavlov to 9 years and 6 months in a penal colony.
+Vladislav Karatayev was sentenced to 16 years and Artur Nartsissov to 9 years and 6 months in a maximum-security penal colony.
+The group targeted individuals they believed violated generally accepted norms of behavior: homeless individuals, beggars, alcohol abusers, and intoxicated individuals.